-Without the protection of his wife, the princess, the man quickly fell victim to vicious factional battle and palace politics.
+Without the protection of his wife, Chunyu quickly fell victim to vicious factional battle and palace politics.

-One day, the sky watch officer reported to the king that the a deadly catastrophe was approaching due to the emergence of a guest star.
+One day, the skywatch officer reported to the king that a deadly catastrophe was approaching due to the emergence of a guest star in the sky.

-As Chunyu was the only migrant in the kingdom, he became the prime suspect causing the dreadful fortune of the nation.
+As Chunyu was the only migrant in the kingdom, he became the prime suspect for bringing the doomed event to the nation.

-The king deported him.
-He was heartbroken because he would never be able to see his kids again.
+The king had no choice but deported him.
+Chunyu was heartbroken because he would never be able to see his kids again.

 Just at this moment, he was woken up by his servant, informing him that his tea was ready.

 Catastrophe to Ants in the Garden

 Chunyu went to his backyard to check the ants’ kingdom.
-Next to the giant Ash Tree, he discovered a huge ant world under a hole on the ground, where he med, married and buried his love of life.
-Next to the tree, along the network of vines, he discovered another ant community, the once fearful militant ant nation.
+Next to the giant Ash Tree, he spotted a huge ant world under a hole on the ground, where he med, married and buried his love of life.
+Next to the tree, along the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.

 Soon a violent storm arrived.
-Once the late afternoon sun returned, he found both ant kingdoms were gone, along with the hostility and the wars between them.
+Once the late afternoon sun reemerged, he found both ant kingdoms were gone, along with the hostility and the wars between them.

 A Buddhist Rite for Deceased

-Chunyu heard the Zen Master was holding a powerful mantra chanting rite to help the deceased to find a better world to reincarnate, so he went to see the master and plead him to help the souls from half million households in the destroyed Ash Tree Kingdom.
+Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead the old monk to help the souls of his ant friends.

-The master asked him, “Are you still in love with your late wife?”
+The master questioned him, “Are you still in love with your late wife?”

 “Nope,” the man chuckled.
-“Now I know she was just an ant, and her pretty human face was just my own illusion, how can I still be obsessed with her?”
+“Now I know she was just an ant, and her pretty human appearance was an illusion, how can I still be obsessed with her?”

 The master cackled.

-After some mantra chanting and ritual performance, they heard a thunderous announcing: The gate of Trayastrimsa Heaven is opening.
+After some mantra chanting and ritual performing, they heard a thunderous voice announcing: The gate of Trayastrimsa Heaven is opening.

-Following the announcement, they saw millions of dots moving in the space like during a heavy rainstorm, only they were moving upwards.
+Following the announcement, they saw millions of dots moving in the air like rains during a storm, only they were moving upwards.